 What’s Your All-Time NBA Starting Five?

-But how do they stack up against players from the past?
+How do they stack up against players from the past?
 Put it this way: if you were choosing up sides and you had your pick of one player at each position (point guard, shooting guard, small forward, power forward and center) from throughout NBA history, who would you choose?
-You can vote on your all-time starting five at the end of the article, but first, here are our picks for the all-time greatest starting five in NBA history:
+We want to hear your thoughts in the comments section, but first, here are our picks for the all-time greatest starting five in NBA history:

 Point Guard – Oscar Robertson